 2. They build a culture.
 Leadership is less about giving orders as it is about connecting people over shared values and goals.
 It is the worldwide web, after all.
 With tribes no longer bound by geography or under the dictate of seasons, virtual tribes can build community across distance and time, and determine their own climate.

 3. They have curiosity – about the people in the tribe, about outsiders.
 They’re asking questions.

 4. They connect people to one another.
 Do you know what people want more than anything?
 They want to be missed.
 They want to be missed the day they don’t show up.
 Seth wasn’t clear if he meant that leaders help people feel valued or if they themselves end up missed where they leave a vacuum.
 But I found this a fascinating point.
 We want to know we count, don’t we?

 5. Finally, they commit.
 To the cause, to the tribe.

-Seth also describes leaders who have risen from the masses by sheer drive, people who outside their success are socially awkward.
+Seth also describes leaders who have risen from the masses by sheer drive, people who outside their success are actually socially awkward.
 “You don’t need charisma to become a leader.
 Being a leader gives you charisma.
 You know, Bill [Gates] has a lot of trouble making eye contact.
 Bill has a lot of trouble getting a room of strangers to come around to his point of view.
 But now, because of the impact his foundation has had, people feel differently around him.”
 Interesting.
 People are drawn to success.
 Social Have-nots can actually get.

 Seth points out that you don’t need permission to lead.
 I would add, to make a difference.
 “I’m not the best blogger there ever was, but I’ve been persistent at it.
 Anyone could’ve done what I did.
 But they didn’t.
 And we keep making the same mistake again and again where we say, Oh no, no. That’s not for me.
 Someone else is going to do that one.
 [We make] excuses from fear.”
 So it seems all that’s left if you hope for a voice and an audience is to deny yourself the fear and get out of your own way.